TheSharks/WildBeastDocs/docs/install_windows.md

 Now it's time to install the Node dependencies for the bot.
 Open a command prompt in the WildBeast folder (Shift+Right click) and select "Open command window here".
 Run `npm install` and wait for the process to complete.

-!!! note
+!!! warning "Issues with npm install"
     If you get errors that say `WARN` and use  yellow text, you can ignore them.
 If you however start getting red text, there might be a problem installing.

     Check that the WildBeast directory does not require administrator permissions to execute commands in.
-You may come and ask us [over at WildBot's Territory](https://discord.gg/wildbot) if you need help fixing thes errors.
+You may come and ask us [over at WildBot's Territory](https://discord.gg/wildbot) if you need help fixing these errors.

 #### Node-gyp and npm install